connexcs/page-builder-api-docs/README.md

 ConnexCS Page Builder is a WYSIWYG Drap-Drop Page builder built ontop of a powerful stack which includes Database's, ScriptForge, client side JavaScript and Websockets.

-# You can read more about how to find and use it [here](https://page-builder-api-docs.connexcs.com/)
+You can read more about how to find and use it [here](https://page-builder-api-docs.connexcs.com/)
-You can read more about how to find and use it <a href="https://page-builder-api-docs.connexcs.com/" target="_blank">[here]</a>
-You can read more about how to find and use it <a href="https://www.w3schools.com" target="_blank">Visit W3Schools.com!</a>

 ## API